pvsvarma/webdev-course/README.md

 # Full Lifecycle Web App Development with Rails

-An introduction to web development with Rails, taught online to friends Martin, Venkat, and Will by Andrew Sullivan.
+An introduction to web development with Rails, taught online to friends Julian, Martin, Venkat, and Will by Andrew Sullivan.

 ### Week 1